heheJY/monitor-wr/README.md

 **Disclaimer:** *THIS SOFTWARE IS PROVIDED AS-IS.
 CLOUDFLARE IS NOT LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING FROM ITS USE.*

 ---

-Would you like me to generate the **`src/index.js`** code for you so you can copy it straight into your project?